michidk/vscli/README.md

 Options:
   -b, --behavior <BEHAVIOR>          Launch behavior [default: detect] [possible values: detect, force-container, force-classic]
-  -i, --insiders                     Whether to launch the insider's version of vscode [env: INSIDERS=] -s, --history-path <HISTORY_PATH>  Overwrite the default path to the history file [env: HISTORY_PATH=] -d, --dry-run                      Whether to launch in dry-run mode (not actually open vscode) -v, --verbosity <VERBOSITY>        The verbosity of the output [env: VERBOSITY=] [default: info]
+  -i, --index <INDEX>                Index of the dev container to open (when using multiple dev containers) -n, --insiders                     Whether to launch the insider's version of vscode [env: INSIDERS=] -s, --history-path <HISTORY_PATH>  Overwrite the default path to the history file [env: HISTORY_PATH=] -d, --dry-run                      Whether to launch in dry-run mode (not actually open vscode) -v, --verbosity <VERBOSITY>        The verbosity of the output [env: VERBOSITY=] [default: info]